NOSORH Members

 All 50 states have a SORH.
 These offices vary in size, scope, organization, and in services and resources they provide.
 Most are organized within the state health departments, but some are located in universities or not-for-profit organizations.

 The general purpose of each SORH is to help their individual rural communities build healthcare delivery systems.
-While funding levels and sources also vary, every state receives a portion of their funding from the Federal Office of Rural Health Policy through the SORH Grant program, begun in 1991.
+While funding levels and sources also vary, every state receives a portion of their funding from the Federal Office of Rural Health Policy through the SORH Grant program, which began in 1991.

 With this grant, a SORH is expected to: